The main difference between colon and rectal cancer is whether cancer polyps first form in the colon or the rectum.

 You may also be at

 The MMR gene mutation has been linked to HPCC.
-Lynch syndrome accounts for about 2 to 4 percent of all colorectal cases.
+Lynch syndrome accounts for about

 For adults age 50-75 who are at a risk of colon cancer of 3% or above, The American College of Physicians recommends fecal immunochemical testing (FIT) or high sensitivity guaiac-based fecal occult blood testing every 2 years, a colonoscopy every 10 years, or a sigmoidoscopy every 10 years plus FIT every 2 years.

 These tests are used to screen for colon cancer.
-Use this risk calculator to determine your own risk level.
+Use this

 A colonoscopy is a procedure in which a long, flexible tube (colonoscope) is inserted into the anus and extended up into the colon.
 The tip of the tube contains a tiny camera that sends images that the doctor can see on a nearby computer screen.